G-dH/advanced-alttab-window-switcher/README.md

 |`;/~ (the key above Tab)`| - In the Window mode - sort windows by application, each subsequent key press selects the first window of the next app.<br>-In the Application mode - iterate over windows of the selected application, Tab switches back to apps.|
 |`G`|                       - Toggle `Sort windows by workspace`, if `Filter` mode is set to `ALL`.|
 |`1/+/!`|                   - Toggle `Single App` mode - shows only windows of the selected application.|
 |`E/Insert`|                - Toggle the `Type to Search` mode.
-If the search mode is activated by the hotkey, you can relese the Alt key and the popup will not close.
+If the search mode is activated by the hotkey, you can release the Alt key and the popup will not close.
 Selected item then must be activated using the `Enter` key, or you can close the popup without item activation using the Esc. `Del` key clears the entry.
 |`W`|                       - `Close` the selected window or `Quit` selected application.|
 |`Ctrl+W`|                  - Close the application of the selected window.|
 |`Shift+Del`|               - Force Close - sends a `kill -9` signal to the application of selected window or to the selected application.|